Exact and approximate inference in graphical models: variable elimination and beyond: Graphical Models

-One desirable property of graphical models is that of Markov local independence: if $p(X=x)$ can be expressed as (\ref{Eq: GM}) then a variable $X_i$ is (stochastically) independent of all others in $X$ conditionally to the set of variables $X_{(\cup_{B\in\mathcal{B}_i}B) \setminus i}$.
-This set is called the Markov blanket of $X_i$, or its neighborhood.
-We will denote it $N_i$.
-These conditional independences can be represented graphically, by a graph with one vertex per variable in $X$.
-The question of encoding the independence properties associated with a given distribution into a graph structure is well described in~\citep{KF09}, and we will not discuss it here.
-We will consider the classical graph $G = (V,E)$ associated to a decomposition of the form (\ref{Eq: GM}) where an edge is drawn between two vertices $i$ and $j$ if there exists $B \in \mathcal{B}$ such that $i$ and $j$ are in $B$.
-Such a representation of a graphical model is actually not as rich as the representation (\ref{Eq: GM}).
-For instance, if $n=3$, the two cases $\mathcal{B} = \{ \{1,2,3\} \}$ and $\mathcal{B} = \{ \{1,2\}, \{2,3\}, \{3,1\} \}$ are represented by the same graph $G$, namely a clique of size 3.
-The factor graph representation goes beyond this limit: this graphical representation is a bipartite graph with one vertex per potential function and one vertex per variable. edges are only between functions and variables.
-An edge is present between a function vertex (also called factor vertex) and a variable vertex if the variable is in the scope of the potential function.
+One desirable property of graphical models is that of Markov local independence: if $p(\bfx)$ can be expressed as in (\ref{Eq: GM}), then a variable $X_i$ is (stochastically) independent of all others in $\bfX$ conditionally to the set of variables $X_{(\cup_{B\in\mathcal{B}_i}B) \setminus i}$.
+The set $X_{(\cup_{B\in\mathcal{B}_i}B) \setminus i}$is called the Markov blanket of $X_i$, or its neighbourhood \citep[chapter 4]{KF09}.
+It is denoted $N_i$.
+These conditional independences can be represented, by a graph with one vertex per variable in $\bfX$.
+The question of encoding the independence properties associated with a given distribution into a graph structure has been widely described (e.g. \citealt[chapters 3 and 4]{KF09}), and we will not discuss it here.
+We consider the classical graph $G = (V,E)$ associated to the decomposition dictated in (\ref{Eq: GM}), where an edge is drawn between two vertices $i$ and $j$ if there exists $B \in \mathcal{B}$ such that $i$ and $j$ are in $B$.
+Such a representation of a graphical model is actually not as rich as the representation of (\ref{Eq: GM}).
+For instance, if $n=3$, the two cases $\mathcal{B} = \{ \{1,2,3\} \}$ and $\mathcal{B} = \{ \{1,2\}, \{2,3\}, \{3,1\} \}$ are represented by the same graph $G$, namely a clique (i.e. a fully connected set of vertices) of size 3.
+Without loss of generality, we could impose in the definition of a graphical model that scopes $B$ correspond to cliques of $G$.
+In the above example where $\mathcal{B} = \{ \{1,2\}, \{2,3\}, \{3,1\} \}$, this can be done by defining $\psi'_{1,2,3} = \psi_{12} \psi_{23}\psi_{13}$.
+The original structure is then lost, and $\psi'$ is more costly to store than the original potential functions.
+The factor graph representation goes beyond the limit of the representation $G$: this graphical representation is a bipartite graph with one vertex per potential function and one vertex per variable.
+Edges are only between functions and variables.
+An edge is present between a function vertex (also called factor vertex) and a variable vertex, if and only if the variable is in the scope of the potential function.
 Figure~\ref{fig: graphical representation of GM} displays examples of the two graphical representations.